ry-v1/Notes/Spark: The Definitive Guide.md

     - This means that joins will be performed on every single node individually, making CPU the biggest bottleneck.

     - When performing joins with small tables, it's usually best to let Spark decide how to join them.
 You can always force a broadcast join if you're noticing strange behavior.

+- Spark-Managed Tables
+    - Tables store two important pieces of information.
+The data within the tables as well as the data about the tables; that is, the metadata.
+    - You can have Spark manage the metadata for a set of files as well as for the data.
+    - When you define a table from files on disk, you are defining an unmanaged table.
+    - When you use saveAsTable on a DataFrame, you are creating a managed table for which Spark will track of all of the relevant information.